What finish do you use on paddles?

 The majority of my canes are fine sanded and then finished with multiple coats of polyurethane varnish to provide a durable and protective finish to the cane.
 I use both satin and gloss to provide a range of 'looks'.
 Functionally satin and gloss are identical.
 Gloss coated canes tend to look like they have more finish applied than satin canes.

 My coloured canes are stained rattan finished with polyurethane varnish.
 The colour will not rub off.

 I make a small number of canes that I soak in linseed oil to increase their weight (by up to 100%).
 These are either sealed with varnish or left with their linseed oil finish for a more textured and natural feel.
 Canes finished solely with linseed oil remain unsealed and very porous and will stain easily and cannot be cleaned like varnished canes.
 I would recommend unsealed canes only for use on one person.

 What is rattan?

-Cane up to about 15mm in diameter is generally sold by weight in lengths of about 5m when purchased in large volumes.
+Rattan cane up to about 15-20mm in diameter is generally sold by weight and packaged in bundled lengths of up to 5m when purchased in commercial volumes.
 Larger poles are normally sold per piece and in shorter lengths of around 3m.
 Being a natural product there is a significant wastage rate from harvesting to end product due to natural imperfections and damage during processing and packaging.

 Do canes dry out over time?